julien6/MOISE-MARL/README.md

 ## Multi-Agent Reinforcement Learning in JAX

-🎉 **Update: JaxMARL was accepted at NeurIPS 2024 on Datasets and Benchmarks Track.
+🎉 **Update: MOISE+MARLwas accepted at AAMAS 2025 on "Learning and Adaptation" Track.
 See you in Vacouver!**

-JaxMARL combines ease-of-use with GPU-enabled efficiency, and supports a wide range of commonly used MARL environments as well as popular baseline algorithms.
+MOISE+MARLcombines ease-of-use with GPU-enabled efficiency, and supports a wide range of commonly used MARL environments as well as popular baseline algorithms.
 Our aim is for one library that enables thorough evaluation of MARL methods across a wide range of tasks and against relevant baselines.
 We also introduce SMAX, a vectorised, simplified version of the popular StarCraft Multi-Agent Challenge, which removes the need to run the StarCraft II game engine.

 For more details, take a look at our [blog post](https://blog.foersterlab.com/jaxmarl/) or our [Colab notebook](https://colab.research.google.com/github/FLAIROx/JaxMARL/blob/main/jaxmarl/tutorials/JaxMARL_Walkthrough.ipynb), which walks through the basic usage.